chingu-voyage4/Bears-Team-12/README.md

 * Assign yourself to a task and move card to `In-Development` column.
 * When work is complete and you made a PR move card to `To-Review` column.
 * After the PR approved and the branch was merged to `Development`, move the card to the `Done` column.
 Make sure all the subtasks in the checklist are checked.
-* If you are stuck on a task and can’t find a solution, move the card to `Blocked`.
-Other team members can try to help.

 **GitHub Flow:**